Austin Art Yard Tour 2012: The List

 A giant bamboo teepee fire pit, bowling balls, license plates, a house painted in digital camoflage (using Martha Stewart colors), and misc yard ephemera make this a must stop in the center of Austin.

-the bottle haus2209 south 1st street invited
+the bottle haus2209 south 1st street stop in

-the watterson whimsy1701 canyon edge drive invited
+the watterson whimsy1701 canyon edge drive stop in

 the west lynn gorilla710 west lynn street drive by